concretesolutions/kappuccino/README.md

         .check(matches(isDisplayed()))
 }
 ```

+2 - Combination of matchers:
-Or you can use the parent method as a combination of matchers:
+You can use the parent method as a combination of matchers:

 ``` kotlin
 @Test fun matchParent_combining_example() {